torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 2. Plan out database structure for unique ID's and device ID's
 3. Begin planning syncing function so that...
 	- it does not slow down as database size increases.
-	- it does not send unnecessary data (that exists both on server and locally)
+	- it does not send unnecessary data (that which exists both on server and locally)
 	- it does not send raw commands for security reasons.

 ##July 5th, 2013